bahbbc/bahbbc.github.io/_posts/2015-7-4-Discovering-RemarkJs.md

 <div style="text-align:center"><img src="/images/sleep.gif" width="300" height="170"></div>

 You probably already saw a presentation using remark once in your life if you see some presentation videos (like from Ruby Conf) with slides.
-They have a pretty simple layout and once again the objective is to keep the person is doing a presentation focus on the presentation content and then do some style to keep it good.
+They have a pretty simple layout. :sparkles: Like in LaTeX the objective is to keep the person that is doing a presentation to focus on the presentation content and then do some style to keep it good.

 The creators made a [presentation](http://gnab.github.io/remark/#1) using the own remark to tell you what is it and why you should use it, but I'll summarize it for you: